-Fellowships[Click here for Critical Care and Neuromuscular Medicine fellowships.]
+Fellowships[Click here for Critical Care, Neuromuscular Medicine and Epilepsy fellowships.]

 Movement Disorders Fellowship

-Second-year fellows will focus primarily on preparation for an academic career through training in a research discipline of special relevance to movement disorders.
-The choice of a specific research discipline will depend on the interests and previous experience of the fellow and may be primarily clinical or involve basic science research.
-Affiliated clinical research programs include clinical trials, functional and anatomical imaging, deep brain stimulation, and intraoperative electrophysiology.
-The basic research programs include biomedical engineering and technology transfer, systems neurophysiology, optogenetics, focused ultrasound, molecular biology and genetics.
-Mentoring during the second year will be provided by our own expert faculty and by allied faculty in the Departments of Neuroscience, Neurosurgery, Biomedical Engineering, Laboratory Medicine and Pathology, Physical Medicine and Rehabilitation and in the Center for Magnetic Resonance Research.
-In addition, experience in writing manuscripts and preparing NIH grants is also available.
-Our goal is to provide fellows with the opportunity to develop a career in academic medicine or to pursue clinical practice.
+The second year will focus on preparing for an academic career through training in a research discipline of special relevance to movement disorders.
+The choice of a specific research discipline will depend on the interests and previous experience of the fellow and may be primarily clinical or involve basic research.
+Affiliated clinical research programs include those in clinical trials, functional and anatomical imaging, deep brain stimulation, and intraoperative electrophysiology.
+The basic research programs are those in biomedical engineering and technology transfer, systems neurophysiology, and molecular biology and genetics.
+Mentoring during the second year will be provided both by our own expert faculty and allied faculty in the Departments of Neuroscience (Dr. Michael Lee), Neurosurgery (Dr. Walter Low), Biomedical Engineering (Dr. Matt Johnson), Laboratory Medicine and Pathology (Dr. Harry Orr) and at the Center for Magnetic Resonance Research.
+In addition, experience in writing manuscripts or preparing NIH grants will be provided.

 Clinical Neurophysiology Fellowship